Hard-Hitting Ginger Cookie Glyphs!

 The Deck

-Rocking a rogue deck that has been seeing a bit of play on the Arena ladder, but has yet to put up any big finishes, Noah Michaud managed to snag a top 8 spot in order to qualify them for the next Magic Pro Tour.
-Today we’ll take a look at the deck, how it works, what its matchup spread looks like, as well as some sideboard plans.
+Rocking a rogue deck that has been seeing a bit of play on the Arena ladder, but has yet to put up any big finishes, Noah Michaud managed to snag a top 8 spot in order to qualify him for the next Magic Pro Tour.
+Today we'll take a look at the deck, how it works, what its matchup spread looks like, as well as some sideboard plans.
 Presenting, Simic Zoetic Glyph (a.k.a.
 Hard-Hitting Ginger Cookie Glyphs):

 Total Cards:

-As its namesake suggests, this aggro/tempo deck derives its name from key card, Zoetic Glyph, which plays out very similarly to the Ensoul Artifact decks of old, by turning otherwise innocuous non-creature artifacts into threatening 5-power monsters.
+As its namesake suggests, this aggro/tempo deck derives its name from the key card, Zoetic Glyph, which plays out very similarly to the Ensoul Artifact decks of old, by turning otherwise innocuous non-creature artifacts into threatening 5-power monsters.
 Zoetic Glyph has the added bonus of allowing the pilot to discover 3 when it dies, effectively replacing itself with another must-answer threat, or another Glyph.

 The Plan

-The main plan of the deck is to curve a one mana threat like Spyglass Siren, Gingerbrute or Teething Wurmlet into Surge Engine, Subterranean Schooner or Tough Cookie, topped off by a Sentinel of the Nameless City or Zoetic Glyph on a map token or food token.
+The main plan of the deck is to curve a one-mana threat like Spyglass Siren, Gingerbrute, or Teething Wurmlet into Surge Engine, Subterranean Schooner, or Tough Cookie, topped off by a Sentinel of the Nameless City or Zoetic Glyph on a map token or food token.
 Wurmlet and Surge Engine grow extremely quickly, and therefore quickly become must-answer cards.
-Its not uncommon to get a Wurmlet out of Cut Down range by turn three, and even if the opponent does have the ubiquitous removal spell early, its still trading evenly on mana.
+It's not uncommon to get a Wurmlet out of Cut Down range by turn three, and even if the opponent does have the ubiquitous removal spell early, it's still trading evenly on mana.
 All of the artifact creatures also neatly dodge the other most commonly played removal spell in Standard, Go for the Throat.

 Once one of these large threats has been safely deployed, the deck can either lean back into a more interactive stance, leaving up tricks like Spell Pierce and Slip Out the Back to surprise the opponent, or press their advantage by activating Tough Cookie and/or powering up Surge Engine to put the opponent under some serious pressure.

-While this list can come out of nowhere in the early game and put some serious power onto the battlefield, it’s the deck’s ability to grind in the mid-late game that really gives it the power to hang with the other big dogs in Standard, and that ability to grind comes from none other than Agatha’s Soul Cauldron.
-By exiling deceased creatures from this deck’s graveyard to throw into the Cauldron, it allows every creature drawn later in the game to have the abilities of an exiled Gingerbrute, Tough Cookie and/or Surge Engine grafted onto them.
+While this list can come out of nowhere in the early game and put some serious power onto the battlefield, it's the deck's ability to grind in the mid-late game that really gives it the power to hang with the other big dogs in Standard, and that ability to grind comes from none other than Agatha's Soul Cauldron.
+By exiling deceased creatures from this deck's graveyard to throw into the Cauldron, it allows every creature drawn later in the game to have the abilities of an exiled Gingerbrute, Tough Cookie, and/or Surge Engine grafted onto them.
 This means every single creature is now threatening to grow larger, draw cards, become unable to be blocked, or even start turning tokens into 4/4 hasty beaters.
-When one considers that Agatha’s Soul Cauldron also functions as main deck graveyard-hate against Temur Ramp or 4-color Legends, its power in this shell begins to seem undeniable.
+When one considers that Agatha's Soul Cauldron also functions as main deck graveyard-hate against Temur Ramp or 4-color Legends, it's power in this shell begins to seem undeniable.

 Removal is kept to a minimum, consisting of only two Kitesail Larcenist and three Hard-Hitting Question, which are effectively one mana to kill almost anything once one has a 5/4 in play on turn three.

 The lands top out at twenty-two in this streamlined aggro deck, with a trio of Mirrex to produce a stream of tokens in order to fuel Teething Wurmlet, wear a Zoetic Glyph, or even get pumped up while attacking alongside one of the several Restless Vinestalk lurking in the mana base.
-With so few lands its not difficult to keep the gas flowing, especially considering the additional card draw from map token producers like Sentinel of the Nameless City and Spyglass Siren.
+With so few lands, it's not difficult to keep the gas flowing, especially considering the additional card draw from map token producers like Sentinel of the Nameless City and Spyglass Siren.

 The Sideboard